http4k/www/src/website/content/howto/implement-your-own-clients/index.md

 ---
 layout: howto
-title: Implement your own Connect clients
+title: "http4k Connect: Implement your own clients"
 description: How to implement your own clients for the Connect pattern
 ecosystem: http4k Connect
 ---